Fazendaaa/ytlofi/README.md

 # Build with
 * [youtube-audio-stream](https://github.com/JamesKyburz/youtube-audio-stream) - Awesome library that does all of the heavy work.
 # Contributing
-Still working to make one available.
+Still working in how to make one available.
 # Versoning
 Curently using Node version - by the way, I've never used this thing before.
 # TODO
+* Rewrite the code in TypeScript;
 * I think that all the paper work;
 * Write the tests for it;
 * Continuos Integration;